 There’s a caveat, though.
 Subscribers to the Free and low-cost Personal WP.com plans can take advantage of a hundred and fifty templates without having to spend a cent.
 Obtaining and installing templates from external sources is not allowed.
 To get access to advanced templates and more customization options, you need to pay extra.

 If you go the org way, on the other hand, the sky’s the limit.
 This platform allows you to experiment with any templates, free or paid, from any source imaginable.
-You can also hire professional designers and front-end developers to make a truly unique user interface for your website.
+You can also hire professional designers and front-end and WordPress development team to make a truly unique user interface for your website.

 Taking the car example as related to the WordPress.org vs WordPress.com dilemma, we can say that the latter assigns a designer from the service station to paint your car for you, while the former platform allows you to engage any designer available on the market or do the painting on your own.